 Digital marketing for technology companies

 It’s amazing how far technology has come in such a short time.
 Today, clients can research and purchase just about any type of product without leaving their office.
 This is an advantage because it decreases the sales cycle.
-However, it still presents a challenge since your technology company have a shorter time period to convince your leads to choose your product.
+However, it still presents a challenge since your technology company have a shorter period to convince your leads to choose your product.

 How technology companies benefit from digital marketing